Willux/dyna_form/README.md

 `DynaForm#submit!` calls `ActiveRecord::Base#create!`.
 Which means that whatever exception `ActiveRecord::Base#create!` throws, `DynaForm#submit!` will throw.

+You are welcome to add any validations you want in the form class.
+It'll allow you to keep your models skinnier and encapsulate any form functionality in a single class.

 ## Contributing

 1. Fork it ( https://github.com/willux/dyna_form/fork )